Flag and coat of arms of Perak: Flag

 The flag of the state of Perak, in Malaysia, is a tricolour, made of three equal horizontal bands coloured white (top), yellow, and black (bottom).
 Adopted on 31 January 1879, it has a ratio of 1:2.

 The stripes on the flag symbolise the three branches of the Perak royal family: white represents the reigning Sultan of Perak, yellow represents the Raja Muda (the crown prince), and black represents the Raja Di Hilir (the next in succession, after the crown prince).
 Coincidentally, the flag resembles an inverted version of the Russian imperial colours that were in official use from 1858 to 1917.

 The three colours of the flag, plus red, formed the basis of the colours that were used in the flag of the British Federated Malay States.

 Emblem

-The coat of arms of Perak consists of the symbol of the Sultan of Perak circled with a crescent that contains flowers of rice.
+The emblem of Perak consists of the symbol of the Sultan of Perak circled with a crescent that contains flowers of rice.
 The symbol of the Sultan of Perak symbolises the highness of the Sultan.
 The crescent denotes Islam as the state official religion, while the flowers of rice reflects the source of money for the people of Perak.